 December is Order of St. Ignatius Month

-Dr. Elias K. Hebeka, the North America Vice-Chair for the Order, wrote in December's The Word magazine, that "I have been so lucky to have served on the Governing Council of the Order of St. Ignatius of Antioch for approximately ten years.
-The Council is a group of volunteers, elected or appointed members of our Antiochian Orthodox Archdiocese, that has the responsibility to make many of the important decisions for the Order.
+Dr. Elias K. Hebeka, the former North America Vice-Chair for the Order, wrote in December 2012's The Word magazine that the Order's Governing Council "is a group of volunteers, elected or appointed members of our Antiochian Orthodox Archdiocese, that has the responsibility to make many of the important decisions for the Order.
 They are hard-working and dedicated parishioners from all of our dioceses across North America....They travel all over the U.S. and Canada (at their own expense) to attend meetings and to accompany our diocesan bishops during their visits to the various parishes."

 Dr. Hebeka added, "If you want to learn more about the Order, please ask your pastor or talk to the Order Ambassador in your parish or to a member of the Order.
 If you are not a member, I hope you will join us and enjoy seeing the fruit of your contribution to the Order of St. Ignatius.
 Perhaps eventually you will become part of the Governing Council, and get to meet the wonderful brothers and sisters I have described."

 Notes The Very Rev. Joseph Antypas, former Chaplain of the Order, "The Order invites the faithful of our Archdiocese to a special ministry and a special way of life.
 Christianity calls all faithful to a life of genuine personhood in Christ.
 This gift of life is modeled not after human or social forums and gatherings; it is founded on the life of the Triune Godhead.
 It is characterized by joy and a perpetual movement of love."
 (Read a reflection by Fr.
 Joseph on St. Ignatius' call to unity.)